 - 300 g/ 10.5 oz Polish sausage (cabanossi or Krakauer)

 - 2-4 teaspoons plum butter or jam, to taste (plum butter is less sweet than jam, so use to taste)

-Heat the lard or oil in a Dutch oven or another heavy bottomed pot.
+- Heat the lard or oil in a Dutch oven or another heavy-bottomed pot.
 Fry the bacon for a few minutes.
-Add the finely chopped onion, the crushed juniper seeds and the caraway seeds.
-Fry for a few minutes more, stirring often.
+Add the finely chopped onion, the crushed juniper seeds, and the caraway seeds and stir for a few more minutes.

-Add the pork pieces to the pot and fry until well browned, about 2 or 3 minutes on high heat.
+- Add the pork pieces to the pot and cook until well browned, about 2 or 3 minutes on high heat.

-Add the sauerkraut, cabbage, tomatoes, tomato paste and stock to the pot.
+- Add sauerkraut, cabbage, tomatoes, tomato paste, and stock to the pot.
 Stir well, bring to a boil, turn the heat down, cover and simmer for 30 minutes.